Steps for the Preparation of a Bachelor's or Master's Thesis

 |... for your B.Sc.:||... for your M.Sc.:|

-You must register your Bachelor's thesis and Master's thesis at the examination office; this is possible at any time during the semester.
+You must register your Bachelor's thesis and Master's thesis at the examination office; this is possible at any time during the semester, but should still be done as soon as the topic is agreed on.
 Registration is done with a registration form, see website of the examination office.
 The form can be found on C@MPUS under All applications > My requests.

 Please note: Theses have to be handed in within 6 months after registration -- this will be verified at submission.

 - Confirm that you have reached the required number of ECTS credits.
 For this, approach the examination office, or print the document on C@MPUS ("My Application Forms")